+I don't.
+Not during brainstorming.
+But I always prefer a hard copy of anything over a virtual copy.
 I think it's sad that newspapers are going under.
 Accountability goes out the window with all the new technology cyber-action.

 It happens a lot.
 I personally am happier on the keyboard but many of my writing friends and associates insist that writing by hand focuses them, slows them to the right pace, and is essential to their writing process.